Parassanghavi1008/UrbanLadder_Selenium/README.md

 4. **Add to Cart**
    - Click a product
-   - Switch to new tab
+   - Switch to a new tab
    - Add the product to cart
    - Confirm it's added

 5. **Checkout Process**
-   - Navigate to cart
+   - Navigate to the cart
    - Simulate checkout
    - Enter dummy shipping details
    - Reach the payment page (simulation)